 - Year 3 (2018/19): £22.0 million

 A large proportion of this investment will be distributed through grant awards to projects.
-There have been two distinct opportunities to apply:
+There have been four distinct opportunities to apply:

 Year 1 – for small-scale pilot projects delivered by March 2017.